 Photographer-filmmaker Larry Clark has been keepin’ kids real for forty-plus years.

 Born in Tulsa in 1943, Clark grew up in a hazy, post-war America that was all white-picket fences and Ford Thunderbirds.
 Not really buying the dream, the amateur photographer (roped into baby portraiture through the family business) fell in with freaky suburban folk who shot speed, shot guns and ghosted outside society.
-During the 1950s and 1960s Clark exercised his trigger finger and captured his friends and fellow down ’n’ outs in an intimate collection of photos that formed his first book Tulsa (1971).
+During the 1950s and 1960s Clark captured his friends and fellow down ’n’ outs in an intimate collection of photos that formed his first book Tulsa (1971).
 It was a game-changer, not just subverting a rosy version of America perpetuated by the mad men, but establishing an autobiographical quasi-documentary photography style that would be endlessly referenced and interpreted thereafter.

 In 1991, Clark moved into film with his dark debut Kids, following the lives of drug-taking, casual-fucking, underage skate rats in New York – based on the Washington Square Park crew he hung with for three years and then cast, launching the careers of Chloe Sevigny, Rosario Dawson, Leo Fitzpatrick and Harmony Korine (who wrote the screenplay).
 The film shocked, appalled and wowed viewers.
 It also set the tone for his next five features, all focused on different youth communities, which upset censors, divided fans and raised questions of ‘perversion’ and ‘voyeurism’.

 Now the bad boy of indie cinema is back with his first feature in six years.
-Marfa Girl explores real and invented stories with a mix of street-cast kids and legit actors in Marfa – a desert town which minimalist Donald Judd bought up in small pieces in the 1970s and 1980s and transformed into an artist Mecca.
+Marfa Girl explores real and invented stories with a mix of street-cast kids and legitimate actors in Marfa – a desert town which minimalist Donald Judd bought up in small pieces in the 1970s and 1980s and transformed into an artist Mecca.
 As a big fuck you to Hollywood, Clark released the film independently on the internet.
 He plans to make another two Marfa Girl films and release them on the seventeenth and eighteenth birthdays of the protagonists Adam and Mercedes.
 Clark just turned seventy.
 He’s now a vegan, he’s taken up boxing and he says he’s making some of the best work of his life.

 Your new film is set in Marfa, a tiny West Texas border town comprised of three clashing communities – Mexican-Americans, border patrol police and artists in residence.
 What happens when Larry Clark is thrown into that toxic mix?